AI Exam

 Practical Considerations in History-Taking

-Time Since Symptom Onset:
+Time Since Symptom Onset

-- Critical for determining the appropriate reperfusion strategy.
+- Critical for selecting appropriate reperfusion therapy

-Practical Tips:
+Practical Tips

 Physical Examination